peloteraspe/nginx-reverse-proxy/README.md

 #### 2.2 HTTP

 By default this setup will expose the Nginx reverse proxy on the default HTTP port `80`.
-If you want to change the port to a different value you can create a file named  `.env` and add the following to e.g. expose it over port `9000`:
+If you want to change the port to a different value you can in file named  `.env`, add the following to e.g. expose it over port `9000`:

 ```
 HTTP_PORT=9000